 Confined space work also needs special attention too since it is a very dangerous work location.

 Tips #20 Evaluate day to day progress

 Perhaps, some works can be finished on schedule.
-But, other cannot.
+But, others cannot.
 This will change the potential hazards as well.

-It is recommended that you learn in more detail about plant turnaround management to improve your knowledge about this important topic.
+It is recommended that you learn in more detail about chemical plant turnaround safety management to improve your knowledge about this important topic.

-The book consists of 406 pages and available in kindle edition.
+The book consists of 406 pages and is available in kindle edition.